 Alicia Staley is the Patient Advocacy Manager at Cure Forward.
-She directs the Precision Medicine Advocates team and works with the Clinical Trial Navigators to help cancer patients find clinical trials based on the patient’s molecular and personal profile.
+She directs the Precision Medicine Advocates team and works with the Patient Guides to help cancer patients find clinical trials based on the patient’s genomic data.
 Helping cancer patients use social media and social networks to build powerful relationships with their care teams is her primary focus.
 Stop by the Cure Forward Facebook page to connect with her.
 She joined Cure Forward in January 2016.
 Learn more about Alicia.

 Jamie Holloway is a both a scientist and a survivor, earning her PhD in tumor biology from Georgetown University a few years before her own breast cancer diagnosis.
 Now living with no evidence of disease after treatment for early stage triple negative breast cancer, she bridges the gap between scientists and researchers as a Precision Medicine Advocate.
 Learn more about Jamie.

 Casey covered her share of medical stories as a TV news field producer, and then she got a breast cancer diagnosis five days before Christmas in 2007.
 In addition to her ongoing work as a journalist, she’s a popular speaker on healthcare system transformation from the ground up.
 Learn more about Casey.

 Dave Bjork is a lung cancer survivor who was diagnosed when he was 34 years old.
 He has spent the past 15 years advocating for patient education and cancer research.
 He connects individuals, businesses, academic institutions and other key influencers to forge strong partnerships in the fight against cancer.
 Learn more about Dave.